thecodrr/recuv/README.md

 Unfortunately, there is no way to view the history for deleted files and if you aren't careful, you can end up overwriting this history (which happened to me when I accidentally renamed a file).

 > `recuv` provides a cross-platform way for you to view, filter & restore any version of any file you edited in VSCode.
-Even the deleted ones.
+Even the ones you deleted.

 ## How does it work?